 - Simple levelised cost of energy model

-In parallel with the third call of the Component Technologies Scheme, 2 related competitions have been launched to stimulate innovation in the UK offshore wind sector and to strengthen the supply chain.
+In parallel with the third call of the Component Technologies Scheme, 2 related competitions were launched to stimulate innovation in the UK offshore wind sector and to strengthen the supply chain.

 Wetland biomass to bio-energy competition

-This scheme aims to increase the availability of renewable, sustainable bioenergy whilst addressing the challenges of wetland management and avoiding conflicts with alternative uses of land such as food or housing.
-Specific objectives include:
+This scheme aimed to increase the availability of renewable, sustainable bioenergy whilst addressing the challenges of wetland management and avoiding conflicts with alternative uses of land such as food or housing.